ktbaek/COVID-19-Danmark/en.md

 ---

 # Plots showing the development of the Covid-19 epidemic in Denmark.

-Last update 12 October 2020 after 2 pm.
+Last updated 13 October after 2 pm.

 [🇩🇰](/index.md) (more plots)